GIScience/openrouteservice-docs/README.md

 This repository stores the swagger specifications of the [openrouteservice](openrouteservice.org "ORS website") API in yaml and json format.
 For an API-Key please sign up at our [developers portal](https://openrouteservice.org "ORS portal").
-A live version of this documentation can be found on [swaggerhub](https://app.swaggerhub.com/apis/OpenRouteService/ors-api/ "Swagger Doku").
+A live version of this documentation can be found in the [API Playground](https://openrouteservice.org/dev/#/api-docs "API Playground").

 ## Content